 What is AVID?

-AVID’s mission is to close the opportunity gap by preparing all students for college readiness and success in a global society.
+AVID’s mission is to close the opportunity gap by preparing all students for college and career readiness in a global society.

 What is AVID Elective Class?

 The AVID Elective Class is a rigorous environment in which "students in the middle” gain the knowledge, skills, and habits to succeed in college!
 AVID is a daily academic class that focuses on teaching students the academic and organizational skills they will need to be successful in challenging high school and college courses.
 AVID is designed for students who might not be realizing their full potential in middle school, but who are motivated to be strong students and dream of attending a four-year college.
 Students in the AVID Elective Class visit colleges, have business and community leaders as guest speakers and have opportunities for job internships.